NorskHelsenett/RabbitMq-IntegrationSample/RabbitMq_integration/ReadMe.md

 CommunicationPartyService, ServiceBusManagerV2 and RabbitMq requires an QrgUsr in RegisterPlattformen.

+# Initial population
+The initial population job shows how you can do a first sync of communication parties.
+This only has to be done once (by supplying the command line flag "initpop"), and can then be left out.
+For convenience, two run profiles are included - one that runs the initial population and one that does not.

 ## Getting started:
 * Aquire an OrgUsr in RegisterPlattformen
 * Fill out the OrgUsr Username and Password in the `appsettings.json`